 At some point on your journey through passive income and financial independence, you'll think about investing in real estate.

-You may be tempted for a while, but most people never invest in real estate because of a few things:
+Most people dream of real estate investing but never take any concrete steps to achieve it.
+Most people never invest in real estate because of a few things:

 - It's time-consuming to manage a rental property (or do flips).